 - Be as transparent as possible during the hiring process, whether that’s about salary, holiday days, or anything else the candidate should know.

 - Explain the role in-depth, so that the candidate is fully aware of what they’re signing up for.
 There’s no point in over-selling to sign a new employee, only for them to leave a few months down the line.

 - Keep an open mind when it comes to secondary benefits.
 Everyone’s different, and some candidates will be willing to accept a lower salary in return for more holiday days, for example.

 - Develop a connection with the candidate during the interview process.
-Even if you don’t end up hiring that candidate, a smooth and enjoyable process will ensure they’ll recommend your company to their friends in future.
+Even if you don’t end up hiring that candidate, a smooth and enjoyable process will ensure they’ll recommend your company to their friends in the future.

-- Give the candidate an insight into your company culture, whether that’s talking about your annual retreat, your weekly socialising opportunities, or the fact that you allow (or even encourage!) employees to bring their dog to work.
+- Give the candidate an insight into your company culture, whether that’s talking about your annual retreat, your weekly socialising opportunities, or the fact that you allow (or even encourage!) employees to bring their dogs to work.

 - Provide feedback to unsuccessful applicants.
 This isn’t always realistic from a time perspective, but where possible, candidates really appreciate feedback on their unsuccessful interview, whatever the reason.
 Your goal is to establish your company’s reputation as a supportive and nurturing environment.